 DEBUT NOVELLA: AMPHIBIAN

-My debut novella Amphibian, which was shortlisted for the 2016 Novella Award, was published on 26 August with Glasgow-based indy Speculative Books.
-You can order your own copy here!
+My debut novella Amphibian, which was shortlisted for the 2016 Novella Award, was published on 26 August 2018 with Glasgow-based indy Speculative Books.
 Amphibian is about an office that is slowly being filled with water following a management directive.
-Read a review of Amphibian here on Book Odyssey, on CommonSpace, and on For Books’ Sake, on The State of the Arts, in the Scottish Review of Books and in The Wee Review and in Scots Whay Hae.
+Read a review of Amphibian here on Book Odyssey, on CommonSpace, on For Books’ Sake, on The State of the Arts, in the Scottish Review of Books and in The Wee Review and in Scots Whay Hae.
 It was and is DIVA Magazine‘s Book of the Month for September 2018, and Scottish Review of Books’ Book of the Month for November 2018.
 It was shortlisted for the Saltire Society First Book of the Year Award 2018 (read more here on The Bookseller).